 Save up to €4050 improving your home

-In the March 2013 budget the government introduced a home renovation (HRI) scheme for homeowners.
+In the March 2013 budget, the Government introduced a home renovation (HRI) scheme for homeowners.
 The incentive provides for tax relief by way of an income tax credit at 13.5% of qualifying expenditure on repair, renovation or improvement work carried out on a main home or rental property by qualifying contractors.
 The work must cost a minimum of €4,405 (before VAT) per property, which will attract a credit of €595 per property.
 Where the costs of the works exceed €30,000 (before VAT) per property, a maximum credit of €4,050 per property will apply.
 The credit is payable over the 2 years following the year in which the work is carried out and paid for.
 The first year for HRI tax credits is 2015 for homeowners and 2016 for landlords.
-The works must be carried out before 31 December 2016 for homeowners and landlords.
+The works must be carried out before 31 December 2018 for homeowners and landlords.

 Homeowners, landlords and contractors must be compliant